dp119/py_repo/readme.md

 # <h1> Python Topics

+NOTE:
-NOTE: Please refer, below files in same directory
+For below topics, please refer below files in this directory
-python_collectins.py - For all about collections
+python_collectins.py - all about collections
-conversions.py - For all about explicit type conversions
+conversions.py - all about explicit type conversions
-advanced_functions - For examples on lambda, map, filter, reduce, itertools etc
+advanced_functions - examples on lambda, map, filter, reduce, itertools etc

 # <h6> Python Language and Python Implementations